vishvAsa/notes/content/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/risk_models.md

 - Use fans to increase the effectiveness of open windows.
 Avoid placing fans in a way that could potentially cause contaminated air to flow directly from one person over another.
 One helpful strategy is to use a window fan, placed safely and securely in a window, to exhaust room air to the outdoors.
 - Decrease occupancy in areas where outdoor ventilation cannot be increased.
 - Consider portable high-efficiency particulate air (HEPA) fan/filtration systems to help enhance air cleaning (especially in higher risk areas)
+- earlier, 30 minute exposure to a crowded store could infect you.
+Now (with UK strain), 20 minute exposure is enough to infect you.

 ### AC systems
 - Turn off any demand-controlled ventilation (DCV) controls that reduce air supply based on occupancy or temperature during occupied hours.